PVNFU-28/shittyboard/README.md

 ## Configuring settings
 Settings are stored in PHP file, as global variables.
 Description of those settings:
 * Variables that begin with "$s" are UI strings.
-This might be useful if you would like to translate UI.
+This might be useful if you want to translate UI.
 * $webmLogo - path to webm icon image
 * $logo - path to logo image
 * $background - sets <body> parameters.